spences10/last.scottspence.com/content/posts/2020/09/17/writing-with-markdown/index.md

 Here it is kids!
 All I know about Markdown.
 First!
 The standard preamble...

-Before that, some of the possible titles I came up with before writing
+Before that though!
+Some of the possible titles I came up with before writing this:
-this:

 - Uptown with Markdown
 - Downtown with Markdown